What is Remortgaging?

 Remortgaging is the process of changing your existing mortgage.
 This could be with your current lender, or you could switch to a new one.

-You could do this for a number of reasons; to find a better deal, because your current mortgage is coming to an end, to reduce your monthly payments and free up your finances, or to release equity in your home and use it to repay debts.
+You might choose to do this for a number of reasons, including to find a better deal, because your current mortgage is coming to an end, to reduce your monthly payments and free up your finances, or to release equity in your home and use it to repay debts.

 One of the reasons people with outstanding debts remortgage is to release equity in their home, or reduce their monthly payments, freeing up their finances to repay other debts.
-This can be beneficial as it allows you to keep your home while keeping on top of other outstanding debts.
+Using a remortgage for debt consolidation in this way can be beneficial as it allows you to keep your home while keeping on top of other outstanding debts.

-However, remortgaging might not always be the best option and it’s important to seek financial advice from an approved advisor before making the decision to remortgage.
+However, remortgaging might not always be the best option and it’s important to seek financial advice from an approved advisor before making the decision to remortgage to consolidate debt.

 What is equity?